 It’s imperative to cite your work when writing a research paper.
 The first step to citing involves understanding what needs to be cited and what need not be cited.
 Any idea or content that is not your original work but taken from another author’s paper should be cited appropriately.
 Even if you’ve used your previous material in your article, you should mention it and quote yourself.
 Failure to do so will result in an offense known as self-plagiarism.
 Common knowledge, facts, and scientific evidence gathered after conducting tests need not be cited.

 Plagiarism is a ‘capital offence’ in academic research writing.
-Therefore, it’s imperative for students to enhance their understanding of plagiarism.
+Therefore, it’s imperative for students to enhance their understanding of plagiarism and to make sure when they write help me write a paper for free, they could get a raw deal.
 If you’re in doubt about your paper being plagiarized, you can use plagiarism detection software before you submit your research paper.